 I’ve baked this recipe or variations of it about 10 times and have many readers who baked variations with success.

 However, I realise that everyone uses different brands of ingredients and ovens heat differently so here are some ways to fix issues.

-As stated in Step 1, of your dough is sticky, simply add 1 tablespoon of flour and knead until it’s combined. if your dough is dry, simply add 1 tablespoon of milk and knead until it’s combined.
+As mentioned in Step 1, if your dough is sticky, simply add 1 tablespoon of flour and knead until it's combined.
+If your dough is dry, simply add 1 tablespoon of milk and knead until it's combined.

 Your dough may resist ingredients at this stage of the mixing.
 However, keep kneading and it will get there!

-Your bread doesn’t need to double in size – it just needs to grow a bit!
+Your bread doesn’t need to double in size – it just needs to grow by 150%!
 However, if it doesn’t grow at all, this could be due to various factors:

 Issue 1: The dough needs to be placed in a WARM place.
 If you're in a cold climate, place the dough near a heater or in the oven with the light on.